freqtrade/freqtrade/docs/docker_quickstart.md

 ### Docker quick start

-Create a new directory and place the [docker-compose file](https://github.com/freqtrade/freqtrade/blob/develop/docker-compose.yml) in this directory.
+Create a new directory and place the [docker-compose file](https://raw.githubusercontent.com/freqtrade/freqtrade/stable/docker-compose.yml) in this directory.

-=== "PC/MAC/Linux"
-    ``` bash
+#### PC/MAC/Linux

     mkdir ft_userdata
     cd ft_userdata/
     # Download the docker-compose file from the repository